Multiple Sclerosis Relief

 Both patients were in excellent physical condition, irrespective of their disease, at their time of diagnoses, and both discovered the benefits of cold therapy by experiencing it for themselves (rather on the recommendation of a doctor).

-One patient says her ice bath is her "new best friend" and that she's "in and out of my ice bath 20 times a day."
+MS patient and Morozko customer Julie Blew says her ice bath is her "new best friend" and that she's "in and out of my ice bath 20 times a day."

 The other describes his discovery of cold exposure therapy as his physical and psychological turning point out of depression.

-The mechanisms by which cold therapy works for MS patients aren't described in the scientific literature.
-All we know is that cold exposure helps MS patients manage symptoms of fatigue, muscle weakness, cognitive dysfunction, and loss of visual acuity.
+The mechanisms by which cold therapy works for MS patients aren't described in the scientific literature... yet.
+We know that cold helps MS patients manage symptoms of fatigue, muscle weakness, cognitive dysfunction, and loss of visual acuity merely by extracting heat from the body.

 Because MS is an auto-immune disorder that attacks the protective sheathing around nerve fibers, it makes sense to hypothesize that cold therapy either impacts the immune system, or the nervous system, or both.
 What's interesting is that other literature describing the physiological response to subjects in ice baths describe both immune system and nervous system effects.
 In other words, the body's response to cold exposure is likely to be systemic, in which a number of hormonal, psychological, and neurological responses coordinate in a holistic adaptation to the challenge of the cold.